storyprotocol/documentation/docs/Concepts/story-modules/view-module.md

 # Design

 The View Module is uniquely tailored to aggregate data from multiple namespaces within an IPAccount.
 This design enables it to present a comprehensive view of an IP, encompassing different data types and sources.
-It is structured to prioritize interpretability and user-friendly display of information.
+It is structured to prioritize interoperability and user-friendly display of information.

 <Image align="center" src="https://files.readme.io/53c890b-Screenshot_2024-01-29_at_22.35.55.png" />